France’s go-slow coronavirus vaccination strategy backfires

 “We are doing anything we can to motivate people to get vaccinated,” said Frederic Leyret, director of the Saint Vincent Hospital in the eastern French city of Strasbourg, whose geriatric rehabilitation facility started vaccinations Monday.

-He lamented a mixed message from leading French officials, who he claims say “go get vaccinated, but we will go slowly because it could be dangerous.”
+He lamented a mixed message from leading French officials, which he sums up as: “Go get vaccinated, but we will go slowly because it could be dangerous.”

-Now that millions of people in multiple countries are getting injected, however, he said attitudes are starting to shift.
+Now that millions of people in multiple countries are getting injected, he said attitudes are starting to shift.
 The French government adjusted its policies over the weekend to allow immediate vaccinations for medical workers over 50, alongside nursing home residents.
 Vaccines will gradually be made available to others.

 Similar troubles have surfaced around Europe.